bacalhau-project/docs.bacalhau.org/docs/topic-guides/job-types.md

 ## Batch Jobs

-Batch jobs are typically executed on demand and they operate on a designated number of Bacalhau nodes.
-It is expected that batch jobs perform a single discrete task before completing.
+Batch jobs are executed on demand, running on a specified number of Bacalhau nodes.
+These jobs either run until completion or until they reach a timeout.
+They are designed to carry out a single, discrete task before finishing.

-Ideal for intermittent yet intensive data dives, for instance performing comp;utation over large datasets before publishing the response.
+Ideal for intermittent yet intensive data dives, for instance performing computation over large datasets before publishing the response.
 This approach eliminates the continuous processing overhead, focusing on specific, in-depth investigations and computation.

-## Daemon Jobs

-Daemon jobs run continuously on all nodes that meet the criteria given in the job specification.
-Should any new compute nodes join the cluster after the job was started, and should they meet the criteria, the job will be scheduled to run on that node too.

-A good application of daemon jobs is to handle continuously generated data on every compute node.
-This might be from edge devices like sensors, or cameras, or from logs where they are generated.
-The data can then be aggregated and compressed them before sending it onwards.
-For logs, the aggregated data can be relayed at regular intervals to platforms like Kafka or Kinesis, or directly to other logging services with edge devices potentially delivering results via MQTT.

 ## Ops Jobs